 All neurotoxins can be administered according to the specific needs of my patients and the dose can be adjusted based on the patient’s metabolism or their individual desires for treatment.
-The recommended dosing typically lasts between 3 to 4 months, however,some of my patients prefer a lighter dose and come in more frequently, while other patients prefer a stronger dose, which may result in a longer lasting result.
+The recommended dosage typically lasts between 3 to 4 months, however, some of my patients prefer a lighter dose and come in more frequently, while others prefer a stronger dose, for a longer lasting result.

-Botox is generally the most well-known neurotoxin treatment since it was the first to gain FDA approval in the U.S. and has a longer history than other brands of neurotoxin treatment.
-It is manufactured by Allergan, the same company that makes the Juvederm family of dermal fillers.
+Botox is generally the most well-known neurotoxin treatment since it was the first to gain FDA approval in the U.S. It also has a longer history than other brands of neurotoxins.
+Botox is manufactured by Allergan, which is the same company that makes the Juvederm family of dermal fillers.

 Dysport works in a similar fashion to Botox and was the next neurotoxin on the U.S. market.
-It’s manufactured by the same company that makes the Restylane family of products, Galderma.
+It’s manufactured by Galderma, which is the same company that makes the Restylane family of products.

 Additional Information About Neurotoxins

-Read more about neurotoxin treatment and how these simple injections may help you achieve a younger, more vibrant look below:
+Read more about neurotoxin treatment and how these simple injections can help you achieve a younger, more vibrant look below: